-Effective January 1, 2006, the Company adopted FASB ASC 718-40 ("ASC 718-40", formerly referred to as SFAS No. 123(R)).
+Effective January 1, 2006, the Company adopted FASB ASC 718-40.
 This statement requires the Company to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost is recognized over the period in which the employee is required to provide service in exchange for the award, which is usually the vesting period.

 In August 2005, the Company's commitments to issue shares of common stock first exceeded its common stock authorized.
 At this time, the Company began to value its stock options via the liability method of accounting.
 Pursuant to guidance in ASC 718-40 the cost of these options are valued via the Black-Scholes valuation method when issued, and re-valued at each reporting period.
 The gain or loss from this revaluation is charged to compensation expense during the period.
-Options expense and gain or loss on revaluation during the twelve months ended December 31, 2009 and 2008 are summarized in the table below:
+Options expense and gain or loss on revaluation during the twelve months ended December 31, 2010 and 2009 are summarized in the table below:

-December 31,
+December 31, 2010 2009

-2009 2008

-Option expense \$ 7,993 \$ 138,313

-(Gain) loss on revaluation of options (38,058) 5,717
+Option expense \$ 168,409 \$ 7,993 (Gain) loss on revaluation of options 23,682 (38,058)